Getting More Positive Reviews Online

 How was your initial experience?
 This could be the initial meeting they had with our client or the first time they used the product.

 Most importantly, I try to create an open and fun environment for customers in which to share their story authentically.
-I don’t want them to be very serious or dry.
-I may crack a joke and get them to laugh out loud just before I hit the record button.
+My goal is to not have them be very serious or dry.
+Sometimes I’ll crack a joke and get them to laugh out loud just before I hit the record button.
 I encourage them to be animated and use their hands and arms like an Italian showman.
 I prefer that they are not seated in a chair.
 People are more energetic when they are standing.
 Or I may have them seated in a director’s chair that is high and keeps their elbows up and gets them to move their arms.
 In short, I try to have them portray a positive physical energy.

 It is important to have a structured process or workflow in place that allows your customers to quickly rate their experience at all points of interaction.
 If a customer gives you a low rating of 6 or lower, follow up immediately to find a quick resolution to their issue before that bad experience turns into a negative review and damages your brand’s reputation.
 Reach out to customers that give your business neutral ratings of 7 or 8 to find out how you could have done better.
 These are customers that are likely to switch to competitors for their next transaction.
 This is your chance to win them over and ensure they come back to your business by being attentive and possibly offering them a premium.